Niklas974/beautiful-jekyll/_posts/2020-01-05-tajikistan3.md

 ![Camping spot near lake Yassirkul][img2] Camping spot near lake Yassirkul

 As the day before, it took me a long time to pack my stuff in the morning because due to the height I just did not have as much energy.
-Also our bikes took quite a while start as they too suffered from the thinner air.
+Also our bikes took quite a while to start as they too suffered from the thinner air.
 We rode back to the M41 and I enjoyed the tarmac on our way to Murghab by listening to some music for the first time in about a week.
 On the previous days, the road had been to difficult to take my attention off it.